pranavs2001/Pudhina/_posts/2022-09-19-bookmarks.md

 categories: ["reading list"]
 ---

 I read semi-regularly but my main source of reading content unsurprisingly (I am Gen Z) comes from the internet.
 I've grown to dislike watching the news on television for two reasons: it's a highly inefficient means to get news updates with all the ads sandwiched in and it heavily leans towards doom and gloom stories.
-I have also limited reading articles from national news sources for the second reason listed earlier.
+I have also limited reading articles from national news sources for the second reason.
 Every now and then I persue through headlines to just keep myself up to date with current events though.
 My current list of frequented websites is below.

 * [Hacker News](https://news.ycombinator.com/)
 * [Stratechery](https://stratechery.com)